JamesLiuZX/NFinsighTAnalytics/README.md

 As per our docker config, this will spin up a docker container that has both a RabbitMQ message queue and a Redis in-memory database.

-4. Run the command `celery -A app.celery worker -l info --pool=solo`.
+5. Run the command `celery -A app.celery worker -l info -P eventlet`.
 This should spin up your celery server.
-5. Now, your app may call any function denoted with `@app.task` in `app/celery.py`.
+6. Now, your app may call any function denoted with `@app.task` in `app/celery.py`.
 This should run in the background.
-6. To illustrate, open a separate shell with the same venv activated, and run this:
+7. To illustrate, open a separate shell with the same venv activated, and run this:

 ```sh
 python3